-From self-promotion to charging the right fee, Dean Evans has some killer tips on how to be a better freelancer
+From self-promotion to charging the right fee, Dean Evans gathers some expert tips on how to be a better freelancer.

 There are many reasons why people choose to ditch a full-time job to go freelance.
 The opportunity to be your own boss, for example, and a desire to work on a variety of different projects.
 Then there's the flexibility of working whenever and wherever you want (although it's both a blessing and a curse).
 And, of course, there's always the prospect of earning a bigger income.